Bergmam/5x5/docs/07-enemies-bosses.md

 - Respect walls and non-walkable tiles; enemies cannot move through walls.
 - Avoid overlapping entities; if target tile occupied, skip move or choose alternate.
 - If patrol is blocked (no valid tiles within radius), enemy idles.
-- If follow cannot approach due to obstacles, enemy idles or switches back after timeout (future rule).
+- If follow cannot approach due to obstacles, enemy idles (it does not switch back).
+- If an enemy is orthogonally adjacent to the player and intends to move, it will perform a melee attack instead of moving.

 ## Implementation Details (engineering)